Culture

 The production process of Kyo-sensu is divided into more than 80 processes, each of which is made by a specialized craftsman.

-On the other hand, there are more than 30 processes in the making of the Edo-sensu, which is done by one person from the beginning to the end.
+On the other hand, there are more than 30 processes in making the Edo-sensu, which is done by one person from the beginning to the end.

 Currently, there are only a few artisans who can handle all of these processes.